MillenniumIT ESP

-MillenniumIT ESP (MIT ESP) is a Sri Lankan information technology company that provides enterprise solutions with a portfolio that includes stock exchange systems, infrastructure platforms, cyber security systems, managed services, automation, and cloud services.
-Headquartered in Colombo, Sri Lanka, MIT ESP also offers industry-specific solutions tailored for banking and finance, telecommunications, government, manufacturing and retail, and commercial sectors.
+Millennium IT ESP(MiT) is a Sri Lankan information technology company.
+Headquartered in Colombo, Sri Lanka, MIT was also involved in offering industry-specific solutions tailored for banking and finance, telecommunications, government, manufacturing and retail, and commercial sectors.

 History

 Foundations and early years

 The company was founded in 1996 by Tony Weerasinghe as a systems integrator and Sun Microsystems authorized reseller.
 MillenniumIT entered the software design field the following year when it interpreted a systems integration contract from the Colombo Stock Exchange (CSE) as an opportunity to design and install a straight-through processing system for the Exchange.
 The CSE system became the basis for MillenniumIT's suite of capital-markets software products.
 In 2000 MillenniumIT became Sun Microsystems' regional distributor for Bangladesh, Nepal and Maldives.
 Its capital-markets software found a number of customers around the world, and in 2001 MillenniumIT won its first major US contract and set up operations in Boston, MA.

 In 2002, the firm moved into its new corporate headquarters, the first Silicon Valley style software campus in Sri Lanka.
 The company was awarded contracts in Boston and Nairobi.
 It also continued to expand by opening a UK subsidiary and office in 2004.
 The following year, the company was contracted to provide an automated equity, ETF and options-trading system for the American Stock Exchange (AMEX).

 Live trading at the American Stock Exchange commenced in 2006, even as the company received a US patent on its Business Innovation Dynamically (BID) technology.
 At home in Sri Lanka, MillenniumIT commenced implementation of a countrywide intranet for the national fixed-line telecoms provider, SLT, while US operations expanded with a new office in Jersey City, New Jersey.